Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 Combining now the numerically determined variances for different temperatures and the known bond length and angle mean values as a function of the applied stress/strain, analytical approximate expressions for the bond length and angle distributions can be derived.
 Regarding the bond length distributions, an additional issue should be taken into account when the numerically determined variances from Equation~\eqref{eqn-CM} will be used.
-In particular, the relation between the variance and the temperature should be scaled according to the behavior of $V''_M$, Equation~\eqref{eqn-V''}, at the mean of the corresponding peak of the distribution, since bond lengths even further away from $r_0$ are encountered once stress is applied to the system.
+In particular, the relation between the variance and the temperature should be scaled according to the behavior of $V''_M$, Equation~\eqref{eqn-V''}, at the mean of the corresponding peak of the distribution, since bond lengths even further away from $r_0$ are encountered once stress is applied to the system and the second derivative of the Morse potential varies significantly with $r$.
 Given that analytically the variance equates to $k_BT/V_M''(r_0)$ close to $r=r_0$, we multiply the numerically determined variance from Equation~\eqref{eqn-CM} by the scaling function